AI Project Management in 2026: 5 Workflows That Ship Today

 Time Savings

-• Task entry and assignment: 30-50% faster with NL creation and smart suggestions
+- Task entry and assignment: faster with natural-language creation and smart suggestions, especially when extracting tasks from meeting transcripts or design docs.

 Delivery Improvements